 The Joint Math/Ed Program (JMEP) is a collaborative effort of the UCLA Mathematics Department and the Graduate School of Education's Teacher Education Program.
 In this program, students begin work toward a California Preliminary Single Subject Teaching Credential in Mathematics and a Master of Education degree during their senior year, and complete this coursework by the end of the academic year immediately following completion of their bachelor's degree.
 The program enables students to earn a full time salary while teaching full time in Los Angeles urban schools during the academic year immediately following their bachelor's degree.

-For more information and to download the application, please go to the UCLA Curtis Center for Mathematics and Teaching.
+For more information and to apply, please go to the UCLA Curtis Center for Mathematics and Teaching.
 Also see UCLA Graduate School of Education Undergraduate Programs.